hmahmood2351/Home_Labs/Cloud/README.md

 #### Security Architectures:

-Diagrams (plus any additional configuration) of architecture related to infrastructure
+Diagrams (plus any additional configuration) of architecture related to security